magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 Sleep took her.

 She dreamed she was running along a Nordic lake, water shimmering in the dusk.
-On the shore lay a glinting stone.
-She picked it up, carved a leaf into the wall of her house.
-Her father appeared, not angry but careful, wiping the mark away.
+On the shore lay a glinting stone, smooth and cool in her palm, as though it had been waiting only for her.
+She carried it home, holding it close to her chest like a secret.

-“Papa, don’t,” she cried.
-“It’s beautiful.”
+Back at the house, she pressed the stone against the wall, and wherever it touched, light spread like ink in water.
+She carved a leaf—delicate veins, curling stem—something alive, something that breathed.
+The stone seemed made for this, as though its only purpose was to draw out beauty where there had been only blankness.

-“Lucy, love,” he said gently, “if the wall is dirty, Mama will be upset.”
+Her father appeared then, not angry but deliberate, a cloth in his hand.
+Without a word he began to wipe the wall, careful, methodical, erasing each stroke of light.

-She tried to stop him, her small hands gripping his, but his strength was steady, unyielding.
+“Papa, don’t,” Lucy pleaded.
+“The stone is meant for this.
+It makes things beautiful.”

-“Don’t cry,” he whispered.
-“I’ll buy you ice cream.
-As much as you want.
-My job is to keep you and Mama both happy.”
+But his hand did not pause.
+The leaf dissolved into nothing, leaving only the bare wall again, pale and cold.

-Lucy’s sobs echoed against the wall, as the carved leaf disappeared.
+Lucy clutched the stone tighter, the glow leaking between her fingers, certain—achingly certain—that it was meant to create, even if no one else believed it.
 ---

 ## Curtain